Forxiga is a medicine used in adults for treating:

-Forxiga is a diabetes medicine used for adults whose condition is not controlled well enough.
+- diabetes in patients whose condition is not controlled well enough.

-In type 2 diabetes, it is used with appropriate diet and exercise to improve blood sugar control.
-It can be used on its own in patients who cannot take metformin (another diabetes medicine).
+- In type 2 diabetes, it is used with appropriate diet and exercise in patients who cannot take metformin (another diabetes medicine).
 It can also be used as ‘add-on’ treatment to other diabetes medicines.

 Forxiga contains the active substance dapagliflozin.

 Forxiga : EPAR - Medicine overview (PDF/148.74 KB) (updated)

 Last updated: 26/11/2020

 Forxiga : EPAR - Risk-management-plan summary (PDF/154.15 KB) (updated)